NKay15/SC2002/README.md

 ```bash
     java -cp HMS/src App
 ```
-2. After using the programme, make to enter 0 in the login menu to save all the data properly
+2. After using the programme, make sure to enter 0 in the login menu to save all the data properly